Pjata/obsidian/1on1s/David/1on1 with David.md

 Half the team -> all of the capacity

-- [ ] #task ask about the budget for the self learning, online courses, workshops (5 online zoom workshop)
+- [x] #task ask about the budget for the self learning, online courses, workshops (5 online zoom workshop) ✅ 2023-09-15

 Feedback ->